mmiranda222/.statsuite/content/using-dlm/dlm_overview.md

 ---

 ### List of artifacts
-Authenticated DLM users see in the list all SDMX artifacts available in all selected DLM spaces or external sources.
+Authenticated DLM users see in the list all structural *SDMX* artifacts available in all selected DLM spaces or external sources.

 **Options of display**
 *  Spotlight: the user can reduce the list of artifacts based on the text he enters in the spotlight box.
 An additional option of the spotlight allows to apply the text filter to one, several or all of the following: "Label", "Code", "Description".
-When he enters text, it searches for all artefacts Name and Code that contain the entered text.
-It should act like a simple client-side free text feature.
+When he enters some text, it searches for all artifacts "Name" and "Code" that contain the entered text.
-* Sorting: user can sort the whole list by "Type", "Label”, "Code", "Version", "Final" or "Owner”.
+* Sorting: the user can sort the whole list by "Type", "Label”, "Code", "Version", "Final" or "Owner”.
 The list is sorted by “Type” and "Name" ascending by default.
-* Pagination: pagination allows for navigating from page to page, and to jump to next, previous, last or first page. the number of results by page is configurable during the set up of the application.
+* Pagination: pagination allows for navigating from page to page, and to jump to next, previous, last or first page. the number of results by page is configurable during the set up of the application ([documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/dlm-configuration/)).

 ![dlm overview](/using-dlm/files/dlm-overview-8.png)